 - Place your paper pattern in the center of the dough and glue it in place, pressing lightly with your hands to prevent it from moving during cutting.

 - Using a small knife, cut out the outline of the pattern and remove the excess dough.

 - Repeat again to get two cake numbers of sweet shortcrust pastry.

-- Bake the two number cake in a preheated oven at 350°F / 180°C for about 10 to 12 minutes then let them cool completely before moving them gently.
+- Bake the two layers of cookie dough in a preheated oven at 350°F / 180°C for about 10 to 12 minutes then let them cool completely before moving them gently in a wire rack.

-- Prepare the diplomat cream recipe and fill a pastry bag with a round piping tip.
+- Prepare the diplomat cream recipe and fill a piping bag with a large round tip.

-- Pipe small balls of cream over the entire surface of the first layer of sweet shortcrust pastry.
+- Pipe small balls of cream over the entire surface of the first layer of cookie cake of sweet shortcrust pastry.

 - Place the second layer of shortcrust and again pipe the cream over the entire surface to cover it completely.

 Let's get creative!
 Once you've found your base and filling, you have endless choices for decorating your number cake!